Georgia fans don’t deserve coach Mark Richt

 According to the AJC, as recently as last week he said,

-It’s too hard emotionally for me to recruit guys and look them in the eye and say, ‘I’m going to be your coach,’ and purchase Gabapentin knowing deep down, maybe, if something better comes along I’m leaving.
+It’s too hard emotionally for me to recruit guys and look them in the eye and say, ‘I’m going to be your coach,’ and knowing deep down, maybe, if something better comes along I’m leaving.
 I just didn’t ever want to operate that way.
 So Georgia’s my home and my family’s home.

 I guess those rumors about Texas A&M aren’t even worth mentioning.